Brad McKay (doctor): Career

 After graduating from university, McKay began work at a clinic in Melbourne.
 He has worked with remote Aboriginal communities in New South Wales.
-In 2014 he began working at East Sydney Doctors in Sydney.
+In 2014, he began working at East Sydney Doctors in Sydney.

 McKay's first television role was as a commentator on The Project.
 He then started making regular appearances on Today and Today Extra.

 In 2013, he hosted Embarrassing Bodies Down Under on Lifestyle You, a factual television program that explores embarrassing medical issues.
 The series was an Australian version of the UK show, Embarrassing Bodies.
 The show was also hosted by Christian Jessen who hosts the UK version of the program, Ginni Mansberg, and Sam Hay.
 In 2015 the show was broadcast on the Nine Network.

 In 2015, McKay started regular radio segments on ABC Radio Sydney, ABC Radio Hobart, Nightlife, 2UE, and 3AW Melbourne.

 In 2016, McKay began writing regularly for News.com.au.
-His articles have also been published by the New York Post.

 In addition to his regular commitments, Dr Brad has appeared as health expert on many Australian radio and television programmes including Studio 10, Nine News, Triple J, Sky News Australia, 10 News First, and ABC News.

 Personal life

-McKay was a doctor in Melbourne, before moving to Sydney in 2014.

 Growing up in New Zealand, McKay was raised by religious parents who taught to never question a doctor's opinion and frequently used prayer when dealing with medical issues.

 He is openly gay and lives with his partner in Sydney.
 He is an atheist and humanist.
 He has spoken in the past about the fact that he grew up in a very religious household.

 McKay is a committee member of the Australian Skeptics and has said he is committed to keeping evidence based science in medicine.
 He caused a minor controversy in his home country of New Zealand when he publicly denounced former All Black Sonny Bill Williams for his use of hijama cupping.